ericcombiolab/dynDeepDRIM/readme.md

 ## Code Environment
-Code is tested using Python 3.6.8
+Code is tested using:
+Python 3.6.8
+Tensorflow 2.7.0

 ## TASK1: TF-gene prediction for GRN reconstruction
 ### STEP1: Generating input tensor for dynDeepDRIM